maciekiwaniuk/portfolio/README.md

 - Night mode has been implemented for the sake of users' eyes.
 - Animations on scroll are handled by [AOS library](https://michalsnik.github.io/aos/).
 - To show beatiful icons is used [iconify library](https://iconify.design/).
+- App got 100 score for accessibility in Google Chrome Lighthouse.
 - In application is used [cli-plugin-pwa](https://cli.vuejs.org/core-plugins/pwa.html#configuration).
 Website caches assets while first visit.

 # Installation